 1. Have A Pet Poison Prevention Kit

-It’s important to make sure every pet owner has a pet poison prevention kit.
+It’s important to make sure every pet parent has a pet poison prevention kit.

-You might think you’re the safest pet owner in the world who would never let anything happen to your dog.
+You might think you’re the safest pet parent in the world who would never let anything happen to your dog.
 However, it’s always better to be safe than sorry.

 Some of the items that the kit should include are: